-Feeling trapped in your own thoughts?
+Are you feeling trapped in your thoughts?
 Is your mind going around and around in circles with no solution in sight?
 Are you getting agro and frustrated because you feel you have no control over this and don’t know how to break the loop?

-This can be the result of what I call the ‘shadow side’ of someone who is highly analytical, an over thinker, and/or a perfectionist, ultimately leading to paralysis by analysis, and inaction and procrastination, due to a drive to always get things right.
+This can be the result of what I call the ‘shadow side’ of someone who is highly analytical, an over-thinker, and a perfectionist, ultimately leading to paralysis by analysis, and inaction and procrastination, due to a drive to always get things right.

-So how to get out of this mind rut?
-Most of the time you will find yourself a day here or there in this thought cycle, and it usually subsides pretty quickly though conscious effort.
-However, it’s not always that easy, especially if you have big things happening in your life, like considering a career change, a move to a new city or county, starting your own business or re-inventing a current one, or considering a commitment or ending to a romantic relationship (or all the above!).
+So how to get out of this mental rut?
+Most of the time, you will find yourself a day here or there in this thought cycle, and it usually subsides pretty quickly through conscious effort.
+However, it’s not always that easy, especially if you have big things happening in your life, like a career change, starting a business, a geographical move, or starting or ending a committed romantic relationship (or all the above!).

-The problem is, when you are stuck in your head, you are pretty much disconnected to the rest of your body, therefore, your responses are most likely going to be reactive and connected to fear.
-Therefore, your aim is to reconnect to your body, in order to access your natural intuitive guidance system (i.e. your gut feel), and more importantly, what your heart feels.
+The problem is, when you are stuck in your head, you disconnect from the rest of your body.
+Therefore, your responses are most likely going to be reactive and connected to fear.
+Therefore, you aim to reconnect to your body, to access your natural intuitive guidance system (i.e. your gut feel), and more importantly, what your heart feels.

 The best ways to do this are:

-Exercise: Moderate to high intensity exercise gets you straight back fully into your body.
-Resistance exercise, interval training, or moderate aerobic exercise is great to get your energy systems flowing and to balance erratic energy.
+Exercise: Moderate to high-intensity exercise gets you straight back fully into your body.
+Resistance exercise, interval training, or moderate-intensity sporting activity, is great to get your energy systems flowing and to balance erratic energy.

 Quiet Time: Meditation (guided or sitting in silence) and/or deep breathing exercises are great for centering yourself.
-This does take practice to be able to get yourself into the ideal state, so if you are starting out, maybe worthwhile attending instructor led sessions, otherwise you may end up spending your whole time still stuck on your thought roller coaster.
+It takes practice to get yourself into an ideal state, so if you are new to meditation, it may be worthwhile attending instructor-led sessions.
+Otherwise, you may end up spending your whole time still stuck on your thought roller coaster.

 Mentor/Coach: Yep.
-This is probably the most important one.
-After all, the mind that created the problem is not necessarily going to solve it, otherwise, there wouldn’t be an issue!
-Especially if you are staring a business, or are stagnating in an already established one, it is well worth the investment to allow someone to show you a different perspective that you maybe too blinkered to see, and to be accountable to over a period of time.
+Probably the most important one.
+After all, the mind that created the problem is not necessarily going to solve it.
+Otherwise, there wouldn’t be an issue!
+Especially if you are starting a business, or are stagnating in an already established one, it is well worth the investment to allow someone to show you a different perspective that you may be too blinkered to see, and to be accountable to over a period of time.